Rich world struggles to resolve row over coal subsidies

 “There are many countries that include coal-fired power generation in their national energy mix for energy security and energy access reasons and they are found not only among middle income countries but also among high income countries,” the paper said.

-Representing the biggest bloc within the 34-member OECD, EU officials have been seeking to agree a compromise EU position to galvanize the talks.
+Representing the biggest bloc within the 34-member OECD, EU officials have been seeking to agree a compromise EU position to galvanise the talks.

 No one from Luxembourg, current holder of the EU presidency, which is leading the efforts, was available for comment.